OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/objectmodel/requirement-set-1.1/office.context.mailbox.item.md

 Displays a reply form that includes only the sender of the selected message or the organizer of the selected appointment.

+> [!NOTE]
-> **Note:** This method is not supported in Outlook for iOS or Outlook for Android.
+> This method is not supported in Outlook for iOS or Outlook for Android.

 In Outlook Web App, the reply form is displayed as a pop-out form in the 3-column view and a pop-up form in the 2- or 1-column view.

 If any of the string parameters exceed their limits, `displayReplyForm` throws an exception.

+> [!NOTE]
-> **NOTE:** The ability to include attachments in the call to `displayReplyForm` is not supported in requirement set 1.1.
+> The ability to include attachments in the call to `displayReplyForm` is not supported in requirement set 1.1.
 Attachment support was added to `displayReplyForm` in requirement set 1.2 and above.

 ##### Parameters: